 Nothing makes me happier than hanging out in my studio, reading kid books, writing, drawing, cutting paper and piecing together collages.

-Outside of making art, I love eating with Bryce, my foodie husband, and I love playing with Oscar, my 5-year-old son.
+Outside of making art, I love eating with Bryce, my foodie husband, and I love playing with my sons, Oscar and Lars.
 I also collect pottery, tapestries, and other handicrafts; and try to prove to myself that the world is round by traveling whenever possible.

 To that end, from March 2010 through February 2012 I lived and made art in Kuala Lumpur, Malaysia.
 The picture to the left is a photo of the view from my studio window.